 Off to a Rough Start

 For BSM to work and accurately reflect the health of the business, performance monitoring must be holistic, extending across all IT assets.
 Makes sense—if all the technologies used by an organization exist to drive the business, then getting only a partial picture of the technology would necessarily mean getting only a partial picture of the business.
 Therefore, the first step to implementing BSM is to find a tool that can collect performance data from all your technologies—not just infrastructure and the network.
+Not surprisingly, legacy software vendors led the charge in offering the end-to-end monitoring solutions necessary for BSM.
+They all promised the demise of siloed IT operations, but one after another proved too unwieldy, complex, and expensive.
+The cost and pain of managing the IT environment became the cost and pain of managing the IT management tool.

 Because these legacy solutions comprised tools and functionalities gained through corporate acquisition vs. in-house development, the end-user was presented with a suite of tools to choose from, few of which were purpose-built to work together and all of which required individual installation, integration, and maintenance.
 Deployments stretched on for months, even years, and once in place, the complexity of using and maintaining the tools required so many dedicated staff members that rising operating expenses eclipsed any savings that might have been realized from implementing BSM in the first place.